-If there is interest, we could visit the gardens at the North American Butterfly Association's (NABA) National Butterfly Center, only a few minutes from Bentsen.
-During its short existence this site has already produced a huge number of butterfly species, including several first U.S. records.
-A feeding station at the park often produces chachalacas, Altamira Oriole, Olive Sparrow, Long-billed Thrasher, and Clay-colored Thrush.
+We visit the gardens at the North American Butterfly Association's (NABA) National Butterfly Center, only a few minutes from Bentsen.
+During its short existence, this site has already produced a huge number of butterfly species, including several first U.S. records.
+We may see some flashy butterfly species here, including Mexican Bluewing, Guava Skipper, Ruby-spotted Swallowtail, Tropical Leafwing, Pixie Metalmark, Red-crescent Scrub-Hairstreak, and Erichson's White-Skipper.
+A feeding station at the park often produces Chachalaca, Altamira Oriole, Olive Sparrow, Long-billed Thrasher, and Clay-colored Thrush.

-For lunch we enjoy a picnic from the inn, then visit Anzalduas County Park, where Spanish moss-clad live oak trees often host Tropical Parula and a variety of wintering warblers.
+For lunch, we enjoy a picnic from the inn, then visit Anzalduas County Park, where Spanish moss-clad Live Oak often host Tropical Parula and a variety of wintering warblers.
 In fields near the entrance road, we can try for Sprague's Pipit, a very local and rare wintering bird.

 We then head for the World Birding Center site at Edinburg Scenic Wetlands where two major ponds draw in ducks and wading birds by the score, as well as kingfishers of all three species.
-The extensive native-plant gardens are a haven for wintering warblers, and the feeders attract Buff-bellied and other hummingbirds.
+The extensive native-plant gardens are a haven for wintering warblers and butterflies, and the feeders attract Buff-bellied and other hummingbirds.
 Nearby McAllen has a regular evening roost of Green Parakeet that sometimes number in the hundreds; we may visit their roosting area before dinner.